silverstripe/silverstripe-saml/docs/en/adfs.md

 This rule makes arbitrary AD attributes available for SAML authentication.
 We surface such parameters as "mail" for use as SilverStripe's email, "givenName" and "sn" for identifying the person, and "objectGuid" as a unique identifier.

-You could expand the list of fields provided, and the *silverstripe-activedirectory* module would be able to utilise these, but it's best to keep SAML payloads small.
-A better way to accomplish this is via LDAP integration - ask your SilverStripe developer to do that instead.
+You could expand the list of fields provided, and the *silverstripe-saml* module would be able to utilise these, but it's best to keep SAML payloads small.
+A better way to accomplish this is via [LDAP integration](https://github.com/silverstripe/silverstripe-ldap) - ask your SilverStripe developer to do that instead.

 Note that the "privatepersonalidentifier" must be a unique identifier (we will rely on it in "Rule 2").
 Here we use "objectGuid".